InnoGames: History

 In February 2013, InnoGames announced the opening of a new location in São Paulo, to further expand its market position in South America.
 In July, InnoGames announced that it was discontinuing work on the browser-based 3D seafarer simulation Kartuga and at the same time closing the development studio Ticking Bomb Games.
 As reasons, the company cited quality deficiencies and a lack of fit with its overall cross-platform play strategy.
 In September, InnoGames published Grepolis for iOS, followed by an Android version in October.

 In March 2014, InnoGames moved to new offices with room for 500 staff in Hamburg Hammerbrook, where the company still resides today.
 In May, the company published the iPad version of Forge of Empires.
 Also in May 2014, the release of the strategy game Rising Generals for iOS, Android and browser was announced.
-September saw the launch the bowser open beta of the Tribal Wars 2, the official sequel of InnoGames' debut game, and the launch of Forge of Empire's iPhone version In November, the company communicated the launch of the Android version of Tribal Wars 2 and that Lagoonia would be taken offline in December.
+September saw the launch of the browser open beta of Tribal Wars 2, the official sequel of InnoGames' debut game, and the launch of Forge of Empire's iPhone version In November, the company communicated the launch of the Android version of Tribal Wars 2 and that Lagoonia would be taken offline in December.

 In January 2015, the company opened a new mobile game development studio in Düsseldorf and announced the shutdown of Rising Generals.
 March saw the release of Forge of Empire's Android version.
 In May, InnoGames announced the browser version of its fantasy strategy game Elvenar.
 In June, Tribal Wars 2 was published for iOS.

 In March 2016, the Düsseldorf studio was complemented by the three founders of Oberhausen-based developer Funatics and their team.
 In October, Swedish media company Modern Times Group (MTG) acquired a total of 35% from InnoGames' founders and former investor Eight Roads Ventures (formerly FGPE), based on an enterprise value of €260 million.

 In February 2017, InnoGames announced the purchase of the turn-based strategy mobile game Warlords, which had been produced by the Berlin-based developer studio Wooga.
 In May, MTG announced an increase in its stake to 51% of the shares through an investment of a further €82.6 million.
 In September, Warlords was relaunched under the name Warlords of Aternum.
 In November 2017, the mobile versions of Elvenar were released.

 In June 2018, InnoGames announced that it would close its Düsseldorf studio by the end of the year and shift production to Hamburg.

 In February 2019, InnoGames announced the release of its turn-based strategy game God Kings for iOS and Android devices.
 By November, the company had surpassed one billion euros in total lifetime revenues.

 At the end of 2020, MTG increased its stake in InnoGames to 68%.
 The transaction also included the establishment of the gaming group MTG Gaming AB ("GamingCo").
 The InnoGames founders held approximately 28% of the shares in GamingCo at that time.